aldebaran/qibuild/doc/tutos/advanced/porting_to_qibuild.rst

 This tutorial assumes that you already have a CMake-based project.

-We will see how QiBuild can help you writing less code !
+We will see how QiBuild can help you writing less code, while staying close to the "official" CMake recommendations when dealing with the 'Find<>.cmake' of '<>-config.cmake' files.

+..
+FIXME: add relevant link in cmake wiki

-In this tutorial, we will use a simple project called foobar
+In this tutorial, we will use a simple project called foobar.

-It’s pure CMake code, there is a foo library, and a bar executable linking with the foo library.
+It is pure CMake code, there is a foo library, and a bar executable linking with the foo library.

+..
+FIMXE!
    The sources of the foobar project can be found here

 Extract the archive in you QiBuild worktree, you should end up with something like::